civicoin/gateway/README.md

 MongoDB works as a replicas set (it makes service more resilient to database failures and is required by Mongo Transactions, which Prisma uses)

-**Firstly, it’s necessary to generate key file for replicas authentication:**
+**First, it’s necessary to generate the key file for replicas authentication:**
 ```
 openssl rand -base64 756 > ./setup/mongo-key
 ```